 How Does a Nitrogen Generator Work?

-Two types of nitrogen generation systems are available, and each works differently to achieve a similar result:
+We primarily deal with Nano nitrogen generators and Pneumatech nitrogen generators.
+Both brands offer two types of systems, and each works differently to achieve a similar result:

 - PSA: A pressure swing adsorption (PSA) nitrogen generator uses pretreated compressed air that enters the bottom of a tower and flows upward through a carbon molecular sieve.
 The sieve removes oxygen and other gases from the air via adsorption and permits the passage of nitrogen.
 At a preset time, the online tower switches to regenerative mode, which vents contaminants and purifies the nitrogen.